zsc/unified_cg/chapter1.md

 **Hemisphere to disk** (for cosine-weighted sampling):
 Map (θ, φ) → (r, φ) where r = sin θ
 Then p(r, φ) = p(θ, φ) |∂(θ, φ)/∂(r, φ)| = p(θ, φ) / cos θ

+**Measure Theory Foundation**: The change of variables formula has measure-theoretic underpinnings:
+- Pushforward measure: μ'(A) = μ(f^{-1}(A))
+- Radon-Nikodym derivative gives the Jacobian
+- Critical for understanding Monte Carlo convergence

 ### Projective Transformations and Perspective